adimaru1120/Digital-filter-in-python-and-C/README.md

 # Digital-filter-in-python-and-C
 Program to design digital filters and anyze their magnitude characteristics after performing filtering on signal.
-Because of pandemic I simulate work of DSP with program in C and osciloscope, generator etc with program in Python.
+Because of pandemic I simulate work of DSP with program in C (processing of signal) and osciloscope, generator etc with program in Python.

 Filter Design folder:
 FilterDesign.py - its purpose is compute coefficients of desired filter it can also display magnitude, phase characteristics